 I start this process by asking students to think about their favorite, most exciting high school class and to identify what made it the best.
 Do they thrive in classes that emphasize collaboration?
 Are they drawn to material that seems to have direct, real-world applications?
 Or do they like the opportunity to ponder unanswerable questions?

 Since most of my students are looking for a residential college experience, I want them to think about their lives beyond the classroom.
 In what venues are they most comfortable?
 How would they describe their friends?
-In the end a college list created with a degree of self-awareness is more likely to result in the student ending up on a campus that feels like a good “fit.”
+In the end, a college list created with a degree of self-awareness is more likely to result in the student ending up on a campus that feels like a good “fit.”

-4. Beware the tyranny of “fit”
+4. Beware the Tyranny of “Fit”

 Too often, students and families approach this process with a romanticized idea that there is a single school out there that will fulfill the student’s every last desire.
 In truth, I think there are multiple schools for every student.
 A “good fit” is often the combination of a variety of factors, some of which the student may not have identified yet.
 I encourage students to write down their impressions of a school following a campus visit or even after perusing an institution’s website.
-Physically writing things down helps a student remember what he/she found intriguing or off-putting.
+Physically writing things down helps students remember what they found intriguing or off-putting.
 Plus, many schools ask applicants to explain their decision to apply.

 Many universities are household names because of the success of a few key Division I sports teams.
 While attending a tailgate party with a cast of thousands may be a fantastic communal experience, it probably reveals very little about a student’s daily life on campus.
 A much smaller school without the same popular name recognition may be highly regarded within academic circles for its commitment to undergraduate teaching, for providing proportionally greater opportunities for student research, and for sending more of its students on to competitive PhD and professional degree programs.

 During the visit, reserve time to explore the campus beyond the official tour.
-I encourage my students to approach young people they see on campus and engage them in a conversation.
-Try to connect with alumni from your high school as they will be able to put the school in a more personal context.
+I encourage my students to approach young people they see on campus and engage them in conversation.
+Try to connect with alumni from your high school, as they will be able to put the school in a more personal context.
 Doing so is a wonderful way to find out more about a school and often serves to reassure families that they received an “unscripted” take on campus life.
 Two college visits in a day is the most a prospective student should schedule.

-When I was working in college admissions, my colleagues and I frequently bemoaned the rise in inquiries from parents of ninth or tenth graders requesting on-campus interviews with an admissions officer.
+When I was working in college admissions, my colleagues and I frequently bemoaned the rise in the number of inquiries from parents of ninth or tenth graders requesting on-campus interviews with an admissions officer.
 The sense was that these requests were again fueled by a desire to “get out ahead” of the perceived competition.
 In general, interviews are reserved for students in the spring of their junior year through the fall of the senior year, with many happening on campus over the summer between eleventh and twelfth grades.
 Interviews are a perfect example of how not all colleges do things the same way.
 What one institution may advise, or even encourage, may be frowned upon by another.
-Students should pay attention to directions on a school’s admissions website and heed the instructions they encounter.
+Students should pay attention to the directions on a school’s admissions website and heed the instructions they encounter.

-Remember, colleges and universities have bills to pay, departments to support, teams to field, organizations to populate.
+Remember, colleges and universities have bills to pay, departments to support, teams to field, and organizations to populate.
 Admissions officers are looking for students who will be successful academically and enrich the community.
 On the other hand, not receiving an offer of admission from a particular school does not diminish or invalidate a student’s merits or accomplishments.
 Admissions officers are usually the first to admit that there were many, many students they would have been happy to welcome to campus were there more spaces in the class.

-10. Live in the present and make the most of high school
+10. Live in the Present and Make the Most of High School

 Students who do this tend to thrive during their high school years.
 They are happy and look forward to going to school and interacting with their teachers and peers.
 For some, focusing on the present results in a stellar classroom performance.
 For others, it may mean notable accomplishments in co-curricular activities.
 Regardless of their individual achievements, students who are genuinely committed to making the most of high school are able to approach the college selection process with greater self-awareness and confidence.
-When asked to reflect upon their activities, or to identify why a college may resonate with them, these students prove impressive in formulating a mature, sincere, and compelling response.
+When asked to reflect upon their activities or to identify why a college may resonate with them, these students prove impressive in formulating a mature, sincere, and compelling response.
 Happily, embracing the present turns out to be the best preparation for the future.